ReferenceDriverGet Started

 Acquire data and control hardware from a number of vendors.

-The Synnax Driver supports hardware from a a variety of vendors, including National Instruments, LabJack, OPC UA servers, and Modbus TCP servers.
+The Synnax Driver supports hardware from a variety of vendors, such as National Instruments, LabJack, and EtherCAT devices.
+The Driver also supports acquiring data from servers via HTTP JSON REST APIs, Modbus TCP/IP, and OPC UA.
+Finally, the Driver supports running Arc automations, Synnax’s automation language for hardware control.
 Synnax also supports building custom drivers for devices that are not natively supported.

 Synnax Driver